 Whether you are a pre-med or nursing student about to graduate college or you simply want to explore a new path in life and medicine sounds exciting, consider doing a medical program abroad for your gap year.

-A gap year is planned break, a 'gap,' that usually spans at least a year between the end of college and before the start of graduate school or a full-time job.
+A gap year is a planned break, a 'gap,' that usually spans at least a year between the end of college and before the start of graduate school or a full-time job.
 This intentional gap year allows you to do something meaningful in the medical field, whether it's studying for the MCAT, volunteering in a healthcare setting, or completing a medical internship program abroad.

-By following this path, you will have the chance not only to learn more about the human body, but also travel and add experiences to your resume.
-A well-planned gap year allows you to stand out amongst other candidates both on your application to medical school and in future employment.
+By following this path, you will have the chance not only to learn more about the human body but also to travel and add experiences to your resume.
+A well-planned gap year allows you to stand out amongst other candidates on your application to medical school and in future employment.
 You'll have plenty of talking points for your interviews!
 Most importantly, you will be able to help people that are in urgent need of medical assistance.